Home > Buyers Guide

 What is the easiest bike rack to use?

-Overall, we’ve found that brands like Thule, Yakima, and 1UP tend to include little tweaks like lever-adjustable tilting and integrated locks.
+Overall, we’ve found that brands like Thule, Yakima, Kuat, and 1Up tend to include little tweaks like lever-adjustable tilting and integrated locks.
 Details like these go a long way in making a rack easier to use.
+Of all the models we’ve tested, the Kuat Piston Pro X is the easiest to use, but it’s also the most expensive.

 Are hitch bike racks better?

-If your vehicle has the capability, hitch racks are a great option.
+If your vehicle has the capability, hitch racks are arguably the best option.
 Having the mount attach to your hitch receiver versus trunk racks or roof racks not only protects your car’s finish from damage, but it’s also extremely secure, as the mounts are made of heavy-duty steel.

 The primary hitch rack arm often has a lock to offer secure installation with your vehicle’s hitch; (photo/Eric Phillips)